Alzheimer's Disease (cont.)

 With severe Alzheimer's disease, a person usually:

 Early in the disease, Alzheimer's usually doesn't affect a person's fine motor skills (such as the ability to button or unbutton clothes or use utensils) or sense of touch.
-A person who develops motor symptoms (such as weakness or shaking hands) or sensory symptoms (such as numbness) probably has a condition other than Alzheimer's disease.
+So a person who develops motor symptoms (such as weakness or shaking hands) or sensory symptoms (such as numbness) probably has a condition other than Alzheimer's disease.
 Conditions such as Parkinson's disease, for instance, may cause motor symptoms along with dementia.

 Other conditions with symptoms similar to those of Alzheimer's disease may include: